PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 order/context/result-identity injection, run affected and standard gates sequentially, then commit and push only.
 Never create, update, or reopen a pull request.

+## Late dequant hard-sigmoid/unary implementation checkpoint

+`passes/late_dequant_hardsigmoid_unary_orchestration.py` now owns the fixed hard-sigmoid-bridge-then-unary/fan-out sequence.
+The public bridge owner receives `context.model_ir`; the existing three-stage composite receives the exact same shared `ModelIRPassContext`.
+Their mapping and nested tuple are returned unchanged in one ordered outer tuple, preserving both raw identities and every result schema.

+The lowerer replaces only the two unconsumed child locals with `_late_dequant_hardsigmoid_unary_results`.
+The layout/no-layout conditional and following swish passthrough remain separate immediate boundaries.
+The model-only hard-sigmoid wrapper and zero-argument fan-out helper remain intact as compatibility routes.
+Independent callers, callbacks, graph behavior, public behavior, and TensorFlow isolation remain unchanged.
+The unconsumed assignment inventory is now 57; the phase-result store remains exactly 128 IDs and 128 owners.

+Sequential core-only `uv` validation passed: focused 3, complete affected 376, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Ruff, bytecode
+compilation, and whitespace checks pass.
+Runtime injection proves exact order, model/context identity, nested schemas, wrapper preservation, outer boundaries, and both raw-result identities.
+No test is failing and no new production issue is known.
+No real-model conversion was repeated for this ownership-only move.

+At resume, rerun the read-only inventory of the 57 remaining unconsumed lowerer results.
+Characterize the next smallest source-adjacent, semantically closed cluster whose children already have pass-module owners before changing production.
+Keep all tests sequential and single-process under `uv`, and commit/push completed checkpoints only.
+Never create, update, or reopen a pull request.